BrandonXu6106/obsidianpublish/content/thoughts/democracy.md

 To make something salient is to put it forward as both demanding attention and deserving it.
 In can be distinct from actual uptake (as the receiving end can experience it as demanding of attention but not classify it as deserving it)

-However, this just demonstrates the problem of democratic [[attention]].
+However, this just demonstrates the problem of democratic [[attention.md]].
 The library is full of good books, and the sad fact is that none of us will ever read them all.

 This arises from a combination of three points